 SPF and DKIM are authentication protocols that are a requirement in any modern email marketing effort.
 The TXT records for SPF and DKIM reside in the DNS zone file for your sending domains.
 Without SPF and DKIM authentication, your emails might be rejected because of the lack of one or both authentication protocols.

 Note: Both SPF and DKIM protocols are used for DMARC.

 SPF allows the owner of a domain to specify which computers are authorized to send email that uses the "From" addresses in that domain.
-A single IP address, a range of IP addresses, or host names can be used.
-Define your SPF record as narrowly as possible for the greatest security.
+SPF makes use of an additional TXT entry in the existing DNS of sending domains.

 Adding a DKIM record

 Contact your Acoustic Client Success Director if you would like to have SPF and DKIM records generated for your sending domains.
 The Acoustic Provisioning Team will generate all necessary SPF and DKIM records that you can then provide to your IT team for implementation.

 Note: Improper DNS changes that are made to other DNS records might impact website visibility or email delivery.
 Contact your IT department or website hosting service if you have any concerns.

 Several online tools are available, some of which can be found at the following websites: